Tower With Combined Loads

 Today as in 1954, the code book contains explicit rules covering the design of basic vessel components, and also today, there are no rules for combining loads.
 Many more mandatory sections exist than in the past.
 When designs do not fall within the scope of code rules, reviewers can insist on design changes to make code rules applicable, and thus mandatory.
 This is a particular concern in Canada when designs need to be approved by multiple reviewers for different provincial jurisdictions.
 To be innovative, vessels need to be designed under the more flexible VIII-2 code, when the jurisdictions allow.
-The method of Bergman and Calif combines the seismic load with the external pressure to create a new, increased equivalent external pressure for the wind and seismic conditions.
+The method of Bergman combines the seismic load with the external pressure to create a new, increased equivalent external pressure for the wind and seismic conditions.
 (Look for “External Pressure + Weight + Seismic Loading Check Bergman, ASME paper 54-A-104” in the calculation sets).
 The method calculates a new effective external pressure for the vessel section.
 Because the combined load is an occasional load, the combined limit is higher and the calculated thickness at external pressure might be higher than the combined load required.
 This chart shows the new effective pressures and from that, the combined load required thickness: